atloftus/IGActionAutomator/README.txt

     + 4: Unfollowing
 commentsSepBy|: A list of all of the comments you wan to with '|' in between each comment

 EXAMPLES:
 "coppenmor" "Chicago2019!"
 2 "fitness|chicago|health" 10 2 "ynnn" "Great post!|Love it!|Cool"

+TO DO:
+- TODO: Figure out when/which hrefs I pass into all my level 2 methods
+- TODO: Get rid of command line option
+- TODO: Change the way that the main object is created (to the way that IGAccountCurator does it)
+- Create test plan
+- Do test scripts
+- Make a master file that keeps track of every person followed from upload files
+- Make a master file of users from upload file that followed you back
+- Add more locations to resolve locations method